Red carpet and a lit pool reflecting like a disco ball at Caro and Andreas Robens' themed party in Ses Palmeres

 Why evenings like this are good for the island

 These parties are not incidents but expressions of a way of life.
-They show that Mallorca has room — for quiet mornings by the sea and for loud evenings under the stars.
+They show that Mallorca tourist information has room — for quiet mornings by the sea and for loud evenings under the stars.
 Local gastronomy and service providers benefit: caterers, craftsmen and small shops get jobs, photographers find subjects, and the neighborhood has its own little event to talk about for days.

 The debate about whether such celebrations are too loud or too flashy remains legitimate.
 But when hosts show consideration for each other and respect the island community, goodwill and amusement usually prevail.
 The next day, in a café near the coast, the anecdotes were already the best dessert.